 The new Mother Road, I-40, is crossed at 5.0 miles, after passing Bluewater Rd.
-(4.2 miles) with its fine view of the southernmost three volcanoes, and Los Volcanes Rd.
+(4.2 miles) with its fine view of the largest three of Albuquerque's chain of volcanoes (named JA, Vulcan, and Black, and all protected within the Petroglyph National Monument), and Los Volcanes Rd.
 (4.5 miles).

 From the overpass over I-40, fine views of the Sandias and Manzanos to the east and the volcanoes to the northwest are accompanied by the roar of heavy traffic on the busy Interstate.
 Just north of the overpass, bear right to cross the highway exit to Unser to continue north on the Unser Trail.
-At this intersection, you'll also encounter the west end of the I-40 Bike Trail (see that trail's description).
+Just beyond this intersection, you'll also encounter the crossing of the I-40 Bike Trail (see that trail's description).

-During the next mile, you'll cross three waterways, all usually dry like those you passed south of Central.
+During the next mile, you'll cross three waterways,

+all usually dry like those you passed south of Central.
 The first of these flows east alongside I-40; any water in this only partly-paved arroyo would keep going east alongside the freeway until it fell into the Rio Grande near the freeway bridge.
-The other two join to empty into a large flood control basin, the Ladera Golf Course Dam.
-Of course, the
+The other two join to empty into a large flood control basin, the

-Ladera Golf Course is mostly grass, holes and pins and rarely water, though if water did accumulate there, it too would reach the river a couple of miles to the north through the San Antonio Arroyo.
+Ladera Golf Course Dam.
+Of course, the Ladera Golf Course is mostly grass, holes and pins and rarely water, though if water did accumulate there, it too would reach the river a couple of miles to the north through the San Antonio Arroyo.